Marcoshenrich/kelpscape/README.md

 Kelpscape simulates a Pacific Kelp Forest ecosystem in a light-hearted 2d environment with a pixel art aesthetic.
-Each denizen of the biome takes care of its own needs - seeking out food and mating partners, avoiding predators, and impacting the other denizens in the interwoven ecosystem.
+Each denizen of the biome takes care of its own needs - they seek out food and mates, they avoid predators, and their actions impact the other denizens in an interwoven ecosystem.

 Kelpscape was built using vanilla javascript and the Canvas API.

 ## Features

-Over a dozen species of inhabitants in the ecosystem Educational blurbs on each species
-Systemically emergent ecosystem
+20 species of inhabitants in the ecosystem Discoverable educational text on most species Systemically emergent ecosystem
 Music and mute functionality
+Chill vibes

 ## Technology and Approach
 At the top level, a Pilot controller manages the state changes between the opening cinematic and initializing the Sim.
 It also contains the Sound class to manage music looping and volume.

 The View class manages the graphical representation of all denizens in the Sim.
 It manages user inputs which move the camera on the Canvas, as well as the textboxes which appear when a user clicks on a denizen.

 View also continually recreates the Quadtree.
 The Quadtree data structure organizes the spatial placement of each denizen on the 2d arena, and makes collision detection significantly more effecient.
-You cna learn more about the Quadtree below.
+You can learn more about the Quadtree below.

-Logic is initialized by View, and is the core engine of the Sim.
+Logic is initialized by View.
+It is the core engine of the Sim.
 Logic initializes all the starting denizens and sets up various data structures needed for the Sim to run.

 NatureController contains various data structures that must be continually recalculated for denizens to correctly interact with a changing landscape.
 For example, the shifting placement of Seaweed throughout the course of the sim changes the available area where Algae can spawn and where Crabs can climb.
 Doing this calculation at the top level prevents each individual Denizen from having to track these changes.